carolcarriazo/carolcarriazo.github.io/_posts/blog/10-06-17-hay-story.md

 It’s one in the morning and I was on the road from Keefe, shuffling my absurdly pink strawberry milkshake between my reluctantly pink hands.
 It was too cold, too sweet, and too pink, and perfect, like a giant cup of Pepto-Bismol.
 I don’t recall Pepto-Bismol too well from my childhood, but I suppose it exists in the set of things containing collective nostalgia.

 Anyway my bladder was creeping up on me, as it sometimes does.
 By the time I fumbled my key into the door I was rocking back and forth like an autistic child.
-WIth my backpack on and everything I decided the most sensible thing to do was to plop myself down in the middle of a sufficiently vacant floor-space and give up.
+With my backpack on and everything I decided the most sensible thing to do was to plop myself down in the middle of a sufficiently vacant floor-space and give up.

 There’s a sublime pleasure in wetting oneself.
 It’s so warm.
 It’s almost a shame more people don’t get to experience it at this age.
 I at least have an excuse, vis-á-vis extreme urinary incontinence.